Rules and Regulations

 1. The Sierre-Zinal Race, date and route (art.
 1-8)

-All figures or amounts that are in square brackets in these rules ([...]) may change from one edition to another.
-However, these figures or amounts are definitive at the opening of the registrations for the edition of the same year.
+All figures or amounts appearing in brackets in these Regulations ([...]) may vary from one edition to another.
+However, such figures or amounts shall be deemed final as of the opening of registrations for the relevant edition of the same year.

 Art.
 1 Organization